3296Fall2020/projects-03-text-base-fighter/README.md

 Now, he is 60 years-old and want to something that can let him recall time when he was young, but able to run on modern platform. <br/>

+Wayne’s Persona: <br/>
+Bruce, Retail Worker <br/>

+Bruce is a 27-year-old retail worker working for Walmart.
+He’s a manager and he graduated from college when he was 25.
+Still trying to figure out what he wants to do with his life besides playing retro-style games in his downtime.
+He loves playing old school games like Mario 64, sonic, Pac-man, donkey kong, etc. <br/>

+His gaming sense for old school games and RPGs makes him a perfect person to play this textbase fighter which sparks his desire for adventure and freedom.

 Feature List